esimov/caire/README.md

 ## Face detection

-The library is capable detecting human faces prior resizing the images via https://github.com/esimov/pigo, which does not require to have OpenCV installed.
+The library is capable of detecting human faces prior resizing the images by using the Pigo (https://github.com/esimov/pigo) face detection library, which does not require to have OpenCV installed.

-The image below illustrates the application capabilities to detect human faces prior resizing.
+The image below illustrates the application capabilities for human face detection prior resizing.
 It's clearly visible from the image that with face detection activated the algorithm will avoid cropping pixels inside the detected faces, retaining the face zone unaltered.

 | Original image | With face detection | Without face detection
 |:--:|:--:|:--:|